artainmo/total_perspective_vortex/README.md

 ### PhysioNet
 [PhysioNet](https://physionet.org/) is an online repository of freely-available medical research data, managed by the MIT Laboratory for Computational Physiology.<br>
-We will use a dataset of EEGs related to motor movements, found [here](https://physionet.org/content/eegmmidb/1.0.0/).
+We will use a dataset of EEGs related to motor movements, found and explained [here](https://physionet.org/content/eegmmidb/1.0.0/).

 ### scikit-learn